ishan9220/Election-Analysis/README.md

 3. Total number of votes each candidate received.
 4. The percentage of votes each cadndiate won.
 5. Te winner of the election based on popular vote.
+6. The total number of votes cast across the counties of Denver, Jefferson and Arapahoe
+7. Percentage of votes across these 3 counties
+8. County with the largest voter turnout

+Recommendations on how this format in Python can be used in any Election Result.

 ## Resources
 Data Source : elction_results.csv